dollodart/chepy/eng_data/isotherms_nist_api/readme.txt

 fraction, say of 0.5, is.

 One can test to see whether the quantity ln(P).T (or ln(P).T.ln(T)) is invariant for a given surface coverage fraction for a given adsorbate-adsorbent pair in this data (temperature, pressure, and experiment may vary).
 It is difficult to do this for a specified surface coverage fraction, because one isn't guaranteed that the median (or mean) value of the sampled adsorption is a surface fraction of 0.5 (that's to say, 𝛴_mean != c/2 where 𝛴 = cy).
 But one can do it for some surface fraction, or rather, some band of surface fractions (say 10% of the total range) at different quantiles.
-Doing show shows this so-called invariant actually varies more, fractionally, than do the independent variables of temperature and logarithmic pressure (which is yet to be explained).
+Doing so shows this nominal invariant varies only slightly less than the logarithmic pressure, which is the independent variable with greatest variance.

 In fact, in adsorption the entropy may be a significant contribution to the free energy at the equilibrium conditions of interest (I have heard it said in